-These Monster Cookies are seriously the best.
-Here is a short video showing you how to make them.
-Scroll to the end of this post to print out the recipe.
+These Monster Cookies are seriously the best recipe for Monster Cookies on the internet.
+Watch short video showing you how to make them, then scroll to the end of this post to print out the recipe so you can bake them at home.

 That little trick seems to work at first, until my cravings turn mad and uncontrollable.
 I try to tell myself that frozen cookies aren’t any good.
 But guess what?
 They’re good.
 They’re actually better than un-frozen cookies.